 hardware, and paper wallets.
 Depending on their working mechanisms, they can be distinguished into

-Hot or web wallets are, as they are named, require internet connection.
+Hot or web wallets are, as they are named, require an internet connection.
 With an Internet connection, you can store and access your crypto coins at any time.
 Some investors choose to keep their cryptocurrencies in accounts linked to exchanges like Bitstamp or Binance.
-Those companies that hold your funds in their own infrastructure can be considered as hot wallet service providers as they store some part of their coins in hot wallets.
+Those companies that hold your funds in their own infrastructure can be considered hot wallet service providers as they store some part of their coins in hot wallets.
 That is necessary for liquidity purposes.
 Mobile wallets like Coinomi or Jaxx installed on your smartphone are also hot wallets.
-Desktop wallets are also considered as hot wallets as they are connected to internet as well.
+Desktop wallets are also considered hot wallets as they are connected to the internet as well.
 And since hot wallets are connected to the internet, they tend to be more vulnerable to hacks and theft than cold storage alternatives.
-Its essential to check the technical approach of each wallet before choosing the right one for you.
+It is essential to check the technical approach of each wallet before choosing the right one for you.